 Another tip is to ignite your innate curiosity.
-We often go from one place to another, says Rodenburg, focused on ticking off that box of completion, instead of taking time with the environment.
+We often go from one place to another, says Rodenburg, focused on ticking off that box of completion.
+Instead, we should take time with the environment.

 “Take 10 steps, stop and hunker down.
 Notice the leaves and the rocks, look for a spider’s web, try to find an insect.
 Pay attention to the details.”

 Rodenburg also recommends gathering loose items when out for a walk—leaves, a piece of moss, branches—and making a smell cocktail.
-Place everything in a small cup and stir, trying to discern the combination of scents, like when discerning the bouquet at a wine tasting.
+Place everything in a small cup and stir.
+Try to discern the combination of scents, like when discerning the bouquet at a wine tasting.

 “Scent is connected to some of our strongest memories,” says Rodenburg.
 “People can distinguish more than one trillion scents—why not remind yourself what is in your surroundings?”